Church safety communication

 Radios and SMS are partners, not enemies

-Many campuses keep radios for perimeter voice and add structured SMS where quiet and routing matter.
+Many campuses keep radios for perimeter voice and add text messaging where quiet and routing matter.
 We help you say who uses what, when, without a turf war between tools.

 Read radios vs texting · Deeper tradeoff guide

 Tell us about your team.
-We will tailor the walkthrough.
+We will send you a link to access a live demo.

-Church name, contact, and rough team size are enough to start.
+Church name, contact, and typical monthly team size are enough to start.
 No pressure to buy on the first call.

 Add-on Interest